We will be accepting applications through the AAMC’s computerized ERAS (Electronic Residency Application System) for July 2021 on October 21, 2020.

 Residents have opportunities for teaching experience in their interaction with fourth year medical students and residents from other fields while they are on pathology rotations.
 Residents also participate in the teaching of the small group lab sessions within the preclinical medical student pathology course.
-PGY 3s and above are required to teach a minimum of 3-4 MS Labs per year.
+Advanced teaching experiences are available based on the resident’s interest.

-The overall design of this residency training program has been accomplished after many hours of work by contributing faculty and the Program Effectiveness Committee.
+The overall design of this residency training program has been accomplished after many hours of work by contributing faculty and the Program Effectiveness Committee composed of resident, fellow and faculty representatives.
 The combination of structured core rotations and less structured, advanced level training provides residents with a strong basic fund of knowledge while allowing pursuit of individual interests and career goals.

 AP-CP Pathology San Antonio Interest (PDF)